 Ticks, Fleas, and Other Pests and Parasites

-This means that your dog will scratch excessively until they, along with the parasites, cause inflammation and even hair loss.
+This means that your dog will scratch excessively, until the point that they, along with the parasites, cause inflammation and even hair loss.

-If this goes for some time without treatment, your dog could suffer from health issues such as permanent hair loss, scabbing, and even life-threatening infections.
+If this goes for a period of time without treatment, your dog could suffer from health issues such as permanent hair loss, scabbing, and even life-threatening infections.

 Make sure to treat your dog often for parasites, and, if an infestation is suspected, talk to your veterinarian for treatment options.